nasli/nodepop/README.md

 ### Users
     http://localhost:3000/apiv1/users

+To create new user make a POST to: / apiv1/users with the name, email and password.
+Password will be encripted with crypto hash lib.

 ### Authentication

-To obtain a token make a POST to: /apiv1/users/authenticate with email & password
+To obtain a token make a POST to: /apiv1/users/authenticate with email and password

 Use that token in the rest of request in:
     - header: 'x-access-token'